 “How Soils Can Help Solve the Climate Crisis” (Zoom webinar) [Pecan Street].
 “Join us on Wednesday, October 21st for a conversation with experts from the soil sciences and regenerative agriculture about the potential of soil carbon sequestration.
 We’ll discuss how soil carbon sequestration through regenerative farming practices can increase food production, raise farmer profitability, and drawdown atmospheric carbon.
 We’ll also discuss the barriers to widespread adoption of regenerative farming and what Pecan Street and others are doing to overcome these barriers.” • Could be of interest to the soil nerds among us.

 “Airborne radioactivity increases downwind of fracking, study finds” [Guardian].
 “The radioactivity of airborne particles increases significantly downwind of fracking sites in the US, a study has found.
 The Harvard scientists said this could damage the health of people living in nearby communities and that further research was needed to understand how to stop the release of the radioactive elements from under the ground.
 The radioactivity rose by 40% compared with the background level in the most affected sites.
 The increase will be higher for people living closer than 20km to the fracking sites, which was the closest distance that could be assessed with the available data.
 The scientists used data collected from 157 radiation-monitoring stations across the US between 2001 and 2017.
 The stations were built during the cold war when nuclear war was a threat.
 They compared data with the position and production records of 120,000 fracking wells….
-Petros Koutrakis at the Harvard TH Chan School of Public Health in Boston, who led the study, said: ‘.
+Petros Koutrakis at the Harvard TH Chan School of Public Health in Boston, who led the study, said: ‘If you asked me to go and live downwind [of fracking sites], I would not go.
 People should not go crazy, but I think it’s a significant risk that needs to be addressed.'”